VisionTrekker/UWLab/README.md

 ## Overview

-**UW Lab**, open source projects built upon the robust foundation established by Isaac Lab, organized by UW(University of Washington) Robotic Students, aims to creates accelerated, unified, organized research in the field of robotics simulation in Isaac Ecosystem.
-This repo is designed and structured to reuse toolkit of ongoing IsaacLab development, track IsaacLab version, and extend the components from novelty and engineers from UW.
+**UW Lab**, is our open source project that builds upon the robust foundation established by Isaac Lab.
+This effort is organized by the UW (University of Washington) Robotic Students, across labs, and aims to create an centralized repository for high-quality, tested research ready for publication that resides in the IsaacLab Ecosystem.
+This repo is designed and structured to reuse the toolkit of ongoing IsaacLab development, track a strictly maintained IsaacLab version, and the relevant extensions required for our research on hardware here at UW.

 ## Key Features

 In addition to what IsaacLab provides, UW Lab brings:

-- **Environments**: Cleaned Implementation of reputable environments in Manager-Based format
+- **Environments**: Clean Implementation of tested environments in the ManagerBased format.
+We both implement our own novel settings and reproduce results from our favorite papers.
-- **Sim to Real**: Providing robots and configuration that has been tested in UW Robotic Lab amd deliver the Simulation Setup that can directly transfer to reals
+- **Sim to Real**: Providing robots and configurations that have been tested in the UW Robotics Labs, demonstrating effective sim2real transfer.

 ## Getting Started